 Next, add any recommended seasonings plus an acidifying agent, such as vinegar or lemon juice, because tomatoes vary in their spoiler-fighting acid content.
 After some simmering, you’ll have a vibrant, spicy concoction to ladle into jars and process in your water bath canner.
 Salsa can also be frozen in containers for several months.

 What would a burger be without pickles or a hotdog without relish?
-Once you’ve embraced the water bath canner, it’s not difficult to harness vinegar’s preservative powers to transform surplus veggies and fruits into shelf-safe pickles, relishes and spicy chutneys.
+Once you’ve embraced the water bath canner, it’s not difficult to harness vinegar’s preservative powers to transform surplus veggies and fruits into shelf-safe pickles, relishes and spicy chutneys (or pickled shallots, pictured above).
 Unlike fermented vegetables—No. 13 on our list—fresh-pack pickled foods don’t require a long fermentation period before canning, though their taste does benefit from curing for about four to six weeks.
 Pickling instructions vary with the food being pickled, but you’ll find plenty of recipes to play with, from plain old dill pickles to green tomato relish.
 Suggestion: Still got monstrous zucchini lurking in the garden?
 Make a dent in their population with zucchini pickles or sweet relish.